POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

        4  INTERPOLATION_METHODS         a list of the interpolator types which are trained 4  CONTROL_GRIDS                 a list of lists of control grids for the :samp:`GRID_SLICES`; it need to have the same number of entries as the :samp:`GRID_SLICES`, to specify no control grid use an empty string
        R  RERUN_TYPE                    a defined rerun type
+       R  CLUSTER                       cluster name to get the appropriate ini file
     ====  ============================  ===========

 Here is an example of all the :ref:`steps <pipeline_steps>`: